Four-field kono

 Although the game is often described as being medieval, this assertion does not seem to be backed by evidence.
-It has, however, been recorded being played from the late 19th century onwards.
+It has, however, been recorded as being played from the late 19th century onwards.
+There are additional Korean two-player kono games with similar names and equipment, including well kono (우물고누) and five-field kono (오밭고누), but the boards, gameplay, and objectives for each are different.
+Culin mentions the existence of a six-field kono but does not provide further details.

 Goal

 The goal of each player is to capture the other player's pieces and reduce it to one.
 This is because with only one piece, a player can no longer execute a capture.
 Another way to win is for a player to immobilize the other player's pieces so that they cannot move or capture.

 Equipment

-The board is a 4×4 marble hole board.
-There are 16 marbles total of which 8 are black and 8 are white.
+The board is a 4×4 square grid.
+There are 16 markers in total, divided into two equal sets of eight pieces each.
+Typically the game is played with eight black and eight white marbles.

 Gameplay

 The game is played according to these rules.